 The IM Series is a mini fixed network dome camera with a built-in, Web-based viewer for live streaming to a standard Web browser (Microsoft® Internet Explorer® or Mozilla® Firefox®).
+All camera models are preloaded with Pelco's Camera Sabotage behavior, which can be configured and enabled using a standard Web browser.

-The camera features open architecture connectivity for third-party applications and is also Endura EnabledTM and compatible with Digital Sentry® to record, manage, configure, and view multiple live streams.
-Some models are also compatible with DX8100 and DVR5100 video recorders.
+The camera features open architecture connectivity for third-party applications and is Endura EnabledTM and compatible with Digital Sentry® to record, manage, configure, and view multiple live streams.
+Some models are also compatible with DX8100 Series and DVR5100 Series digital video recorders.